 The 2017 Sill Family Vineyards très Rosé de Chardonnay is salmon colored in the glass; the wine offers bright, lively and elegant aromatics with scents of wild strawberry, raspberry, tangerine and an orange peel zest influence.
 As the wine opens, subtle hints of vanilla show.
 Very aromatic.
 Superbly balanced and seamless throughout (one of the more balanced rosés from the Napa Valley that we have enjoyed), the wine is neither heavy nor light; but it does show a perceptible mid palate creaminess.
 Layered in flavor, the palate offers mineral notes and citrus – a smooth finish lingers with rich fruit.

 And as one consumes wine from this bottle – one actually begins to notice the bottle itself.
 As the level of the wine drops in the bottle, a number of dimples begin to show on the interior.
-Of the thousands of wines we have tried over the years, this is the first time we have seen this this type of glassware design.
+Of the thousands of wines, we have tried over the years, this is the first time we have seen this this type of glassware design.
 It adds a classy design element to an already photogenic style of wine.

 The 2015 Sill Family Vineyards très Cabernet Sauvignon Atlas Peak is composed of 75% Cabernet Sauvignon, 16% Merlot and 9% Cabernet Franc.
 Offers intense fruit driven highly appealing aromatics – powerful yet elegant at the same time.
 Reveals aromas of black cherry and blackberry with sweet notes of cassis, vanilla and mocha.
-The concentration of aroma carries onto the the palate – rich, layered and ripe one can drink this wine in its youth and not be disappointed – very approachable.
-Shows a pleasing texture, especially on the finish – supple, refined and slightly chalky tannins persist softly, anchored by the long lasting fruit rather then the grip of structure – along with accents of mocha and a hint of clove.
+The concentration of aroma carries onto the palate – rich, layered and ripe one can drink this wine in its youth and not be disappointed – very approachable.
+Shows a pleasing texture, especially on the finish – supple, refined and slightly chalky tannins persist softly, anchored by the long-lasting fruit rather than the grip of structure – along with accents of mocha and a hint of clove.
 Exceptional fruit, an outstanding wine.

-And in the prestigious CWSA Hong Kong International Wine Competition in 2018 this wine received received a double gold.
+And in the prestigious CWSA Hong Kong International Wine Competition in 2018 this wine received a double gold.
 This is a coveted medal – at that year’s competition over 4,600 wines were judged from 900 producers from 550 countries.
 Over the years, this is not the only Sill Family Vineyards to earn coveted awards; in 2019 Sill Family Vineyard’s Atlas Peak Estate received WINE ENTHUSIAST’s Number 1 highest-rated Atlas Peak Appellation Cabernet Sauvignon after reviewing 138 Atlas Peak appellation wines.

 While Igor currently sources from select vineyards, his ultimate goal is to produce wines from all estate owned vineyards.